 - Have a watermelon seed spitting contest

-- Play in the sprinklers
+- Play in the sprinklers.

 - Sit in a hammock

-- Make root beer floats
+- Make root beer floats or Shirley temple floats

 - Get a temporary tattoo

-- Make homemade popsicles like these ocean blue ones with gummy sharks inside
+- Make homemade popsicles like these ocean blue ones

 - Make homemade pizza